COVID-19 is a new illness that can affect your lungs and airways. It is caused by a virus called Coronavirus.

 The midwife will not be holding clinics in the surgery.
 If you need to speak to or see a midwife, then please telephone them directly on 028 37 56 2095.

 Non urgent medical requests are not a priority and patients should know that such requests will take a lot longer to be processed.
-We would like to thank you in advance for your patience and cooperation.
+We would like to thank you in advance for your patience and co-operation as we navigate through such difficult times.

 The NHS website.
 Take control of your health and wellbeing.
 Get medical advice, information about healthcare services and support for a healthy life.